Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/indexing-unique.markdown

 *	Supported only with `ALL_IN_CACHE` cache policy, not supported with LRU and other evict able cache policies
 *	Not supported for local-cache/local-view since its only per-partition enforcement
-*	Currently not supported for dynamic (on-the-fly) indices.
+*	Currently not supported for dynamic (on-the-fly) indexes.